arewadataScience/ArewaDS-Machine-Learning/Stage-1-Getting-Started/00-Installation/slack.md

 Telegram is our official communication channel.
 We will announce the release of the weekly learning materials and answer all your questions there.
 To make it a pleasant and productive experience for everyone, please follow these rules:

 1. For your sanity, manage your notifications in `Settings` -> `Notifications and Sounds`.
-2. You can install the Telegram app on your phone for convenience.
+2. You can install the Telegram app on your phone or computer for convenience.
-3. Use the specific group chat of the Week you're asking about for questions related to the learning material.
+3. Use the specific group chat of the Week (e.g., week 1, week 2, week 3, etc.) you're asking about for questions related to the learning material.
-4. Use the dedicated technical support group for technical questions.
+4. Use the dedicated technical support group for technical questions (Channel call Ask Question).
 5. Check if your question was already asked before posting.
 6. Always reply to a specific message to keep the conversations organized.
 7. Use `Shift`+`Enter` for new lines in your message, as just pressing `Enter` will send the message.
-8. If you want to report bugs in the materials, you can open an issue on the ds-prep-course-2023 [repo](https://github.com/ArewaDS/ds-prep-course-2023/issues/).
+8. If you want to report bugs in the materials, you can open an issue on the ArewaDS [repo](https://github.com/arewadataScience/ArewaDS-Machine-Learning/issues).
-9. If you want to give feedback, post it in the dedicated feedback group.
+9. If you want to give feedback, post it in the dedicated feedback channel.
-10. Anything not related to the learning materials should go to the general discussion group.
+10. Anything not related to the learning materials should go to the general discussion channel.

-See more tips for asking for help on [this wiki page](https://arewads.github.io/wiki/DS%20Prep%20Course/Data-Science-Prep-Course/#how-to-ask-for-help).